TissueImageAnalytics/CoNIC/conic_template/README.md

 ```
 - `source/utils.py`: This file contains miscellaneous functions that are required by the portion we defined within `source/main.py` and `process.py`.
 Feel free to use any function within this for your purpose but please do not modify or remove it.

-- `data` directory: Every external data that users require to run their algorithms should be put in this directory.
-These data include model trained weights, stain normalization
+- `data` directory: All external data that users require to run their algorithms should be put in this directory.
+This data includes model trained weights, stain normalization
-target, etc. .
-We have designed the `Dockerfile` template so the contents in this `data` are automatically copied over to your docker image under `/opt/algorithm/data/`.
+target, etc. We have designed the `Dockerfile` template so the contents in `data` are automatically copied over to your docker image under `/opt/algorithm/data/`.

-> **Important**: Please note that your docker container will not have interent access when it's being run on the Grand-Challenge platform.
+> **Important**: Please note that your docker container will not have interent access when it's being run on the Grand Challenge platform.
 Therefore, all data and packages required for the algorithm should be included in the docker container upon its creation.

 - `requirements.txt`: This file contains a list of all python libraries that are required to run your code.
 Please make sure that you include everything you need and this can be checked by testing your docker build locally (explained in the next section).